 This course looks into English grammar with a focus on various forms of English sentences and the subtleties of their contextual meanings in diverse linguistic contexts.

 Introduction to English Literature

-This course will conduct a chronological overview of the representative British and American writers and their works, with a focus on main historical events.
-We will examine how each piece of literature reflects it's time, and explore the world of English Literature as a mirror looking into the past societies of Britain and America.
+This course will conduct a chronological overview of the representative British writers and their works, with a focus on each period's historical events.
+We will examine how each piece of literature reveals its time, and explore the world of English literature as a mirror reflecting the spirit of each era.